 This course is designed to orient and familiarize a student with the first stage of the dissertation research process, guiding him/her toward the selection of a dissertation topic that is sufficiently well defined to ensure its successful pursuit and narrow enough in its scope that the student can expect to complete the project within a reasonable time frame.
 After selecting and approving an advisor, the student researches a subject of interest for a dissertation topic focusing on the need of using relevant data, research methodology, and analytic tools applicable to the subject.
 It requires detailed review of current publications in the field.
 The course then addresses an overview analysis of research options, data collection techniques, and requirements appropriate to the subject of study.
-Completion of this course results in the student proposal of the data, the need and research basis for the continuation of the study.
+Completion of this course results in the student proposal of the dissertation establishing the title, structure and organization for the study, methodology and sources of the data, the need and research basis for the continuation of the study.
 This information should be submitted to the dissertation advisor and doctoral committee.
-The committee will evaluate the written text and oral presentation of the proposal for approval of the dissertation research basis for the dissertation research continuation.
+The committee will evaluate the written text and oral presentation of the proposal for approval of the dissertation research continuation.
 (4 units).
 CR/NC